ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

     * A low level of physical activity

-    * A history or lack thereof of childhood abuse0
+    * A history or lack thereof of childhood abuse

   * Metabolic